indeni/cloudrail-spacelift/README.md

 docker push public.ecr.aws/f8i6n0s5/cloudrail-spacelift:latest
 ```

 This will make the container image available for access from Spacelift.
-Note that public workers require public container images, per [https://docs.spacelift.io/integrations/docker](Spacelift's documentation).
+Note that public workers require public container images, per [Spacelift's documentation](https://docs.spacelift.io/integrations/docker).

 ## Using the docker image
 1. Within the Spacelift web interface, look for your stack.
 Click on it.